John Middleton (businessman): Career

 Middleton began working at his family's cigar business at age 16.
 After graduating from Harvard Business School, he returned home to work at John Middleton Inc. where his father put him on the company's board.
 Under Middleton, the company bought four tobacco brands from R.J.
 Reynolds in 1987, transforming the company into a major corporate interest in the pipe tobacco industry, and facilitating the subsequent growth of its packaged-cigar business.

 In 2003, Middleton bought all shares in the family company from his mother and sisters.
 In 2007, Middleton sold John Middleton Co. to Altria, the parent of Phillip Morris USA, for $2.9 billion.
 In 2015 litigation was filed by Middleton’s sister, disputing declared company assets from 2003, which was settled out of court for $22 million in 2018.

 Middleton is the president of Bradford Holdings, the parent company whose subsidiaries have included John Middleton Inc., Double Play Inc. (the corporate entity that holds his stake in the Phillies) and McIntosh Inns.

+Middleton's net worth was approximately $4.3 billion as of August 2026, making him one of the world's 1,000 wealthiest people, according to Forbes estimates.